 - Direct Mail

 Step Four: Recognize

 Personal thank you notes seem to be a lost art, or perhaps they’re something we’ve discarded along with the Yellow Pages and the VCR.
 But nonprofits should wield the ‘thank you’ like a magic wand, because nothing makes supporters feel more appreciated and invested in your success.
 No matter the size of the donation or gift, recognize the donor quickly and warmly.
-By following up with a thank you, you are confirming that the gift was appreciated and valued, and you raise the odds that further gifts will ensue.
+By following up with a thank you, you are confirming that the gift was appreciated and valued, and will raise more money.
 There are many strategies for recognition, including: